 Finishing Gitea installation isn’t an end: The action feature doesn’t come with Gitea docker image installation.
 For the feature I depicted above to work, we also need to configure a runner to execute actions defined in our repository.

-Still, Gitea have a well-documented official Gitea Act Runner guide for this procedure, please check it out.
 One thing to notice in this guide is that if we want to use actions/cache in our workflow, then the procedures in “Advanced Configurations” is needed in order to make cache action work.

 services: